-If you make changes in your JDeveloper desktop integration project to a page definition file that is associated with an Excel worksheet, rebuild the JDeveloper desktop integration project and reload the page definition file in the Excel worksheet to ensure that the changes appear in the Oracle ADF Desktop Integration Designer.
-You associate a page definition file with an Excel worksheet when you choose the page definition file, as described in Section 4.4.2, "How to Open an Excel Workbook for the First Time".
+If you make changes in your JDeveloper desktop integration project to a page definition file that is associated with an Excel worksheet, rebuild the JDeveloper desktop integration project and reload the page definition file in the Excel worksheet to ensure that the changes appear in the ADF Desktop Integration task pane.
+You associate a page definition file with an Excel worksheet when you choose the page definition file, as described in Section 4.4.3, "How to Configure a New Integrated Excel Workbook."

-The Oracle ADF Desktop Integration Designer toolbar provides a button that reloads all page definition files in an Excel workbook.
+The Oracle ADF tab provides a button that reloads all page definition files in an Excel workbook.